 Idiom For each of the following sentences four alternatives are given.
 You are required to choose the correct meaning of the idiom or phrase given or underlined in the sentence.
-To be a good Samaritan A genuinely charitable person A wise person To be law-abiding A religious person A genuinely charitable person A wise person To be law-abiding A religious person ANSWER DOWNLOAD EXAMIANS APP
+To be a good Samaritan A genuinely charitable person A wise person A religious person To be law-abiding A genuinely charitable person A wise person A religious person To be law-abiding ANSWER DOWNLOAD EXAMIANS APP

 Idiom For each of the following sentences four alternatives are given.
 You are required to choose the correct meaning of the idiom or phrase given or underlined in the sentence.
 Pell-mell Extremely worried None of these In hurried disorder Gaiety and excitement Extremely worried None of these In hurried disorder Gaiety and excitement ANSWER DOWNLOAD EXAMIANS APP